wineasio/wineasio/README.md

 For user convenience a `wineasio-register` script is included in this repo, if you are packaging WineASIO consider installing it as part of WineASIO.

-Additionally a control panel GUI is provided in this repository's `gui` subdir, which requires PyQt5 to build and run.
+Additionally a control panel GUI is provided in this repository's `gui` subdir, which requires PyQt6 or PyQt5 to build and run.
 The WineASIO driver will use this GUI as the ASIO control panel.

 ### REGISTERING